Why do your postdoc in Germany

 Its innovativeness and scientific curiosity have enabled Germany to rank among the world’s most dynamic countries when it comes to patent, trademark and industrial design applications.
 And no other European country registers more patents than Germany at the European Patent Office.
 The country is considered a groundbreaking research nation – especially in the disciplines of the future.

 When it comes to academic publications, Germany is also among the Top Five in the world.
 It therefore offers ideal conditions for your research career.

 Germany has a broad, innovative and multifaceted research landscape.
 Alongside its universities, the institutes of Germany’s non-university research organisations offer ideal conditions for international junior researchers.
 Here you can work with researchers from all over the world on all kinds of projects, including many that are interdisciplinary in nature.
 In particular, Germany’s four large research organisations – the Fraunhofer-Gesellschaft, the Helmholtz Association, the Leibniz Association and the Max Planck Society – stand out because of their internationally acclaimed research activities.

 Furthermore, industrial research is of a very high standard: German industry leads the world in many sectors when it comes to research developments and patent registrations.
 The close cooperation between universities, non-university research institutes and research-oriented companies is an important element in Germany’s international competitiveness.

 4. Junior researchers receive strong support

 Universities, non-university research institutes and funding organisations have set themselves the goal of supporting international junior researchers.
 A wide range of research grants and training positions make it easier for international postdocs to continue their research in Germany.
-Junior researchers are also sought by German industry – especially in research-intensive sectors such as the automotive, electrical and chemical industries.
+Junior researchers are also sought by German industry – especially in research-intensive sectors such as the automotive, electrical, chemical and pharmaceutical industries.